GLOBAL MARKETS-Stocks, euro rally as Greek debt swap offer closes

 * Greek official says swap offer take-up tops 85 pct

-* Euro set for best day vs U.S. dollar in two weeks
+* Euro on course for best day vs dollar in a month

 * Hopes for good U.S. payroll report fuel risk-taking